Day 1 Hanoi

 Day 2 Hanoi (1B)

-In the morning you will have some free time time to explore Hanoi.
-In the afternoon we attend a performance at the famous Water Puppet Theatre before heading to the train station to board the Reunification Express for an overnight journey south.
+In the morning there is some free time time to explore Hanoi.
+In the afternoon attend a performance at the famous Water Puppet Theatre before heading to the train station to board the Reunification Express for an overnight journey south.

-Our first day on the bikes is a gentle ride in the historic city of Hue.
-Our bikes will take us to the ancient Forbidden Palace where emperors of the past ruled Vietnam.
-We will explore the Palace on foot before riding on to the tomb of Emperor Tu Duc which is more like a park than tomb.
+The first day on the bikes is a gentle ride in the historic city of Hue.
+The journey starts at the ancient Forbidden Palace where emperors of the past ruled Vietnam.
+Explore the Palace on foot before riding on to the tomb of Emperor Tu Duc which is more like a park than tomb.
+Approx. cycling distance - 30km

 Days 5-6 Hoi An (2B)

-Our first full day on the bikes takes us out of Hue and south riding along the coast past small bays and alongside the famous Reunification Express.
-The ride is mostly flat and easy.
-We will however encounter a couple of short climbs late in day.
-We spend the night night in the beach side town of Lang Co.
-With its relaxing beach you’ll enjoy a pleasant seaside afternoon.
+The first full day on the bikes takes us out of Hue and south riding along the coast past small bays and alongside the famous Reunification Express.
+The ride is mostly flat and easy although there are a couple of short climbs late in day.
+Spend the night night in the beach side town of Lang Co.
+With its relaxing beach enjoy a pleasant seaside afternoon.
+Approx. cycling distance - 70km

 Day 7 Tam Ky (1B)

 The morning begins with a challenging 10km uphill ride to the top of Hai Van Pass, the geographic divider of north and south.
-While a test of endurance, the road sits ominously overlooking the ocean and the scenery is your motivation to keep you going up the climb.
+While a test of endurance, the road sits ominously overlooking the ocean and the scenery is great motivation to keep going up the climb.
 From the top there is a thrilling downhill before riding through busy Danang and onto the beautiful town of Hoi An.
 Hoi An was once a major trading port and now the World Heritage protected old town is a wonderfully preserved area.
+Approx. cycling distance - 80km

 Day 8 Quang Ngai (1B)